l1keafox/bubbleDungeonz/README.md

 ## Installation
     1. Download repo
-    2. Run "npm i" in the root folder.
+    2. Run "npm i" in the root folder.\
+    3. Run "Npm run seed" to seed the database for gameplays.
-    3. run "npm run develop"
+    4. run "npm run develop"

   ## Contributing